-An advocate for America’s Wild Horses, Barbara’s personal horse, Reno, was captured by the government in the mountains of Northern Nevada.
+Barbara is an advocate for America’s wild horses.
+The government captured her personal horse, Reno, in the mountains of Northern Nevada.
 She has worked with horse whisperers and round pen trainers since 1995, and spent time with wild horse gatherer, Steve Harris.
-Barbara is also devoted to the rehabilitation to second careers for off-the-track race horses.
+Barbara also advocates rehabilitation to second careers for racehorses.

-Currently, Barbara is working on her fourth fiction manuscript and is a member of American Christian Fiction Writers, Romance Writers of America, RWA Faith, Hope, and Charity, and Heart of America Christian Writer’s Network.
+Barbara is a member of American Christian Fiction Writers, Romance Writers of America, ACFW-DFW Ready Writers, and Faith, Hope, and Love Christian Writers.

 Barbara is represented by Linda S. Glaz of Hartline Literary Agency

 Love horse movies?
 Me, too!
 Signup for my newsletter and I'll tell you about my favorites.